pewi21/SaveGuard-Pro/SUPPORT.md

 If AutoSave format is set to **Overwrite**, SaveGuard saves in the document's original format.
 If you want a specific format, change it in settings.

 **Note:** Some formats are not compatible with auto-save:
-- **WEBP, RAW, DDS, DCM** and others cannot be saved automatically due to Photoshop API limitations
+- **WEBP, RAW, DDS, DCM/DC3/DIC, KTX/KTX2, MPO** cannot be saved automatically — Photoshop would open an interactive dialog for these formats
-- Multi-layer documents cannot be saved as **BMP, TGA, EPS**, and similar single-layer formats — SaveGuard will warn you and stop
+- **BMP, TGA, EPS, AVIF, JXL, PCX, and similar formats** do not support layers — SaveGuard will warn you and stop if the document has more than one layer; flatten the document manually first
+- **Multi-layer PNG or JPG documents** with Format set to **Overwrite** are handled automatically via Save As (with flattening) to the same folder — no format change is needed
 - **GIF files** with multiple layers cannot be overwritten unless the document is in Indexed Color mode — SaveGuard will warn you and stop

 **Fix:** Change the AutoSave format to **PSD** or **PNG** in settings.